Report a problem

 In Brief

-New Zealand is tightening rules for campervan and motorhome owners.
-Christchurch City Council voted to permanently ban freedom camping for vehicles without onboard toilets.
-A temporary ban had been in place after the 2015 local regulations failed to cope with the tourist influx, leading to overcrowding and conflicts with residents.
-The permanent ban will affect five sites where parking was previously allowed regardless of toilet availability.
-Owners of campervans with toilets can park elsewhere, while those without are completely banned in Christchurch and on the Banks Peninsula.
+Christchurch City Council has voted to permanently ban freedom camping for campervans without toilets on board.
+The temporary ban was introduced after the 2015 local regulations failed to cope with an influx of tourists, leading to overcrowding and conflicts with residents.
+The permanent ban will affect five sites where parking was previously allowed, regardless of toilet availability.
+Owners of campervans with toilets will be able to park elsewhere, while those without will be completely banned in Christchurch and on the Banks Peninsula.

-In the Queenstown Lakes District (QLDC), the council is studying three options for regulating freedom camping at Allenby Place and Beacon Point Road car parks in Wanaka.
-A temporary ban at Allenby Place, introduced in December 2025 due to access and safety issues, has been extended until January 31, 2027.
-During the 2025/2026 summer season, approximately 28,000 freedom camping nights were recorded on council-managed land, with 2,311 fines issued under the Freedom Camping Act 2011.
+The Queenstown Lakes District Council (QLDC) is considering three options for regulating freedom camping at Allenby Place and Beacon Point Road car parks in Wanaka.
+The temporary ban at Allenby Place, introduced in December 2025 due to access and safety issues, has been extended until 31 January 2027.
+During the 2025/2026 summer season, approximately 28,000 freedom camping nights were recorded on council-managed land, with 2,311 infringement notices issued under the Freedom Camping Act 2011.

 Aggregated by OpenVan.camp from the public sources listed below, with AI-assisted translation and summary.
 We always link to the original source.
 Machine translation may differ from the original -- check the source for important details.
 Images and content remain the property of their respective owners.
 Copyright information